Yang-Jackie/subtitles-extension/README.md

 - Streams audio to Deepgram over WebSocket
 - Displays interim and final subtitle text as an on-page overlay
 - Keeps tab audio audible while capture is active
-- Stores the Deepgram API key locally in Chrome extension storage
+- Stores the Deepgram API key and model preset locally in Chrome extension storage
+- Supports `nova-3` monolingual and multilingual presets
+- Lets you drag the whole subtitle overlay and snap it back to the default bottom-center position
+- Keeps the stop button in sync across page reloads and service worker lifecycle changes

 ## How It Works

 The extension uses a Manifest V3 service worker plus an offscreen document:

-1. The popup saves your Deepgram API key and starts or stops subtitle capture.
+1. The popup saves your Deepgram API key and model preset, then starts or stops subtitle capture.
 2. The background service worker requests a tab audio stream ID with `chrome.tabCapture`.
 3. The offscreen document opens the tab audio stream, runs an `AudioWorklet`, converts audio to mono PCM, downsamples to `16 kHz`, and sends `linear16` frames to Deepgram.
 4. Transcript updates are relayed back through the background worker to the content script.
 5. The content script renders a subtitle overlay on the current page.

+The offscreen document owns the runtime capture state because it holds the media stream, audio graph, and Deepgram WebSocket.
+The background worker reconciles that state for the popup and tracks page reload/content-script readiness separately.

 ## Requirements